home click highlighted hovered text for more info, see help

 Rheinstein Castle in Trechtingshausen at Burg Rheinstein

-Burg Rheinstein possesses a working drawbridge and portcullis, which are typical of medieval castle architecture and defences.
+Burg Rheinstein possesses a working drawbridge and portcullis, which are typical of medieval castle architecture and defences; it also offers a spectacular view of the Rhine.

 Reichenstein Castle in Trechtingshausen at Burgweg 24